Reviews You Can Rely On

 Programming

-The more feature-rich computers like the Garmin Edge models score slightly lower due to the increased time required to configure additional features and pair compatible accessories.
-If you're coming from an older Garmin Edge model, it's easy and automatic, but if you're new to the environment, it'll take some time.
-The Wahoo ELEMNT Bolt 2 stands out, however, with the ELEMNT Companion app, which allows you to configure it all from your smartphone and then sync it over to the head unit.
+Feature-rich computers like the Garmin Edge models score slightly lower due to the extra time it takes to configure features and pair compatible accessories.
+If you're coming from an older Garmin Edge model, the process will feel easy and automatic, but if you're new to the environment, it'll take some time.
+Most of the setup of the Garmin models is done on the computer itself and can be time-consuming.
+Garmin pre-sets data fields based on the sensors you connect to it, but we found it still required quite a fair bit of tweaking to get it right.
+On the other hand, the Wahoo ELEMNT Bolt 2 stands out with the ELEMNT Companion app, which allows you to configure everything from your smartphone and then sync with the head unit.
 The same goes for the Lezyne Mega XL.
 Their Ally V2 app is easy to use and handles almost all programming and setup.
-On the other hand, most of the setup of the Garmin models is done on the computer itself and is a bit more time-consuming.
-Garmin will pre-set data fields based on the sensors you connect to it, but we found it still required quite a fair bit of tweaking to get it right.
+On the other hand,

 Features

-Bike computers range from simple to extremely complex.
-When it comes to features, we focus on the features that you can use.
-The Garmin Edge 1040 and Edge 840 are tops in that category.
-They are both GPS enabled, ANT+ and Bluetooth Smart accessory compatible, have touchscreens, and a wealth of training, navigation, and connected features.
-But that's just skimming the surface; both models have too many features to mention.
+Bike computers range from simple to extremely complex, but ultimately, we focus on the features that are truly usable.
+The Garmin Edge 1050 and Edge 840 topped the charts throughout testing.
+They are both GPS-enabled, ANT+ and Bluetooth Smart accessory compatible, have touchscreens, and a wealth of training, navigation, and connected features.
+But that's just skimming the surface; both models have too many features to mention here.

-Connected features work through a connection to your smartphone, typically through the computer's companion app.
+Connected features work via your smartphone, typically through the computer's companion app.
 Connected features include text and call notifications, activity uploads to fitness-tracking apps, and Live Tracking.
-Most models of GPS-enabled computers have these more basic connected features.
-The Garmin Edge 1040, Edge 840, and Edge Edge Explore 2 take it to another level with Group Track, device-to-device transfers, weather, and rider-to-rider messaging.
-They even add more features like hydration and nutrition tracking.
+Most models of GPS-enabled computers have these basic connected features.
+The Garmin Edge 1050, Edge 840, and Edge Explore 2 take it to another level with Group Track, device-to-device transfers, weather, and rider-to-rider messaging.
+They even have hydration and nutrition tracking functions.
 All of the Garmin Edge models also have a unique Incident Detection feature that, when enabled, can automatically notify your contacts in the event of a crash.
+We also love the built-in speaker on the Edge 1050 that works as a bike bell and gives audible directions.

 bike computer - the home screen of the edge 840 has navigation, recent courses...